mariofink/vImpex/README.md

 If it only helps you to keep away from opening Excel occasionally then that’s a good thing, right?

 I am pretty sure there are still some bugs and glitches, so have fun fixing them.
 If that’s not your thing, you can also file a bug.

+Not so proudly presented to you by [Mario Fink](http://mariofink.de)